sonhn85/DuckDBExcelAddin/README.md

 - Asynchronous execution
 - Lightweight deployment

-> Status: Beta
+> Status: Stable
 >
-> Core functionality is implemented and suitable for day-to-day
+> Core functionality is considered stable and suitable for
-> use.
-New features and improvements are still being added, but
+> production use.
+Future releases will prioritize backward
-> compatibility with existing workbooks is a priority.
+> compatibility with existing workbooks.

 ---